dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 Creating a project using the Custom library option
 ==================================================

-The New Project wizard’s Use Libraries page has a Custom option which allows complete control over the libraries and modules a project will use.
+The New Project wizard's Use Libraries page has a Custom option which allows complete control over the libraries and modules a project will use.
 This section explains how to choose libraries and modules using this option.